camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 When you are done, save all resources, perform a Maven build and redeploy the process application.

 {{< note title="Maven" class="info" >}}
-It is best practice to perform a `clean install` build to make sure all resources are replaced with their newest version.
+Before selecting the pom.xml in the Package Explorer of Eclipse and performing a right-click and select Run As / Maven Install, it is best practice to perform a right-click and select Run As / Maven Clean to make sure all resources are replaced with their newest version.
 {{< /note >}}

-Now you can open Tasklist and start a new process instance for the loan approval process.
+Now you go to [Tasklist](http://localhost:8080/camunda/app/tasklist) and start a new process instance for the loan approval process.
 You will notice that the custom form is displayed.

 {{< img src="../img/start-form-embedded.png" >}}